dreamportdev/Osdev-Notes/Build_Process/Overview.md

 ## Linking Object Files Together
 The GCC Linker (ld) and the compatable clang linker (lld.ld) can accept linker scripts.
 These describe the layout of the final executable to the linker: what things go where, with what alignment and permissions.
-Ultimately this file is what's loaded by the bootloader, so these details are super important.
-More so than they would be in a regular program.
+This is incredibly important for a kernel, as it's the file that will be loaded by the bootloader, which may impose certain restrictions or provide certain features.

-These are their own topic, and have a file dedicated to them [here](Build_Process/LinkerScripts.md).
+These are their own topic, and have a section dedicated to them [here](Build_Process/LinkerScripts.md).
 You likely havent used these when building userspace programs, as your compiler/os installation provides a default one.
 However since we're building a freestanding program (the kernel) we need to be explicit about these things.

 To use a linker script you add `-T script_name_here.ld` to the linker command.